nushell/nushell/crates/nu_plugin_stream_example/README.md

 # Streaming Plugin Example

-Crate with a simple example of the `StreamingPlugin` trait that needs to be implemented in order to create a binary that can be registered into nushell declaration list
+Crate with a simple example of a plugin with commands that produce streams

 ## `stream_example seq`